 A personal injury is any type of physical and/or emotional injury to a person.
-They can be temporary or permanent in nature, or even result in death.
+A personal injury can be temporary or permanent in nature, or even result in death.

 Personal injuries can also result from a defective product.
 This area of the law is known as products liability.
-Types of products that have resulted in product liability recoveries are too numerous to list in full, but include defective motor vehicles, defective firearms, defective baby furniture, flammable baby clothing, defective medical equipment, defective medications, defective power tools, defective lawn equipment, and defective sports equipment.
+Types of products that have resulted in product liability recoveries are too numerous to list in full, but include:

 Personal injuries can result from nursing home negligence or the negligence of assisted living facilities.

 Personal injury analysis also applies to medical, legal, architectural and accounting malpractice cases.
 Those professionals are all required by law to meet certain minimum standards of competence in their professional practice.
 If their actions fall below that standard of professional care and an injury or damage results from that failure, then the patient or client may be entitled to money damages.